tasmota/docs/Blinds-and-Shutters.md

 Using manual operation `Switch<x>` pairs may require setting `SwitchMode<x> 4` (inverse follow) for proper switch behavior.

+The Shutter reports its position and can also be send to a dedicated position.
+Shutterposition == 0 does mean the shutter is closed and Shutterposition == 100 is open.
+If you need it the other way around: 0 == Open, 100=Close, then define and calibrate your shutter like defined in the folowing sections.
+The very last command should be  `ShutterInvert<x> 1`.
+All internal calculations are the same (log is the same).
+Only interaction with the user and other system changes.
+Now a `ShutterPosition<x> 0` will open your shutter.

 ## Pulse Motor Support
 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.